-More than 100 years ago Lynden Transfer started delivering household goods for customers with a horse and wagon.
+More than 100 years ago Lynden Transfer started ground shipping by delivering household goods for customers with a horse and wagon.
 We now use trucks, but a century of experience shows in every pickup and delivery we make.
 From hauling temperature-sensitive milk and edibles, to drill rigs and heavy mining equipment, we have perfected the safe surface transportation of our customers’ freight.

 We also provide surface transportation via rail.
 Barges transport containers and rail cars from Seattle to Whittier, Alaska where the rail cars are rolled onto the train track for delivery to points in Central Alaska.